 What’s better than having a monthly bill taken care of?
 Offer to make a car payment, pay an electric bill, take care of a tuition cost or something else that appeals to your customers.
+In doing so, you build a relationship with the customer that can persuade them to choose you the next time they need products like yours.
+Plus, given how much you’ve saved them on bills, they’ll have more money to spend with you.
 (Of course, you’ll need to set a monetary limit).

 If you’ve launched a giveaway contest, you’ll need official terms and conditions.
 There are a number of online templates you can use.
 The rules will need to be available – either written and displayed or posted on your website.
 If you’re running your giveaway via social media, review this article to keep it legal: Social Media Contests and the Law.